Skip to main content

 Which company has more employees?

-Mobileye has approximately 1000+ employees, while Nuro has approximately 500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Mobileye has about 1000+ employees; Nuro has about 500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Mobileye and Nuro competitors?